Released way back in 2014 the Sony a6000 is one of Sony’s most popular mirrorless cameras of all time.

 Here are my top 10 recommended accessories for the Sony a6000 mirrorless camera.

 1. Sony PCK-LM17 Screen Protector

 The Sony PCK-LM17 is a semi hard screen protector.
 Although there are lots of third-party screen protectors on the market, I much prefer this original protector from Sony.
 It’s very tough and sticks well to the screen.
-I’ve had one on my own a6000 for over 2 years and it has not yet peeled away or cracked like often happens with the cheaper third-party protectors.

 2. Rocket Air Blaster